North Ronaldsay

 North Ronaldsay (/ˈrɒnəltsiː/, also /ˈrɒnəldziː/, North Ronalshee) is the northernmost island in the Orkney archipelago of Scotland.
 With an area of 690 ha, it is the fourteenth-largest.
 It is mentioned in the Orkneyinga saga; in modern times it is known for its historic lighthouse, migratory bird life and unusual breed of sheep.

-Name
+Etymology

+The earliest written reference to the island appears in the thirteenth century Orkneyinga saga where it is called Rínansey.
+Schei states that the name means ‘the island of St Ninian’.
+However, according to Thomson, although Christianity existed in Orkney prior to the arrival of the Norse, and a possible derivation of the name is ‘St Ringan’s island’, the references to Ninian in the Northern Isles date from the 12th century rather than being pre-Norse.
+Haswell-Smith suggests the more prosaic 'Ringa's Isle' and emphasises that the Norse name precludes a link to the name Rögnvaldr.

-The name comes from the Norse Rinansey, meaning the island of St Ninian.
-By the 1300s the name was being confused with Rognvaldsey, the island of St Ronald, in the south of Orkney that they were named North Ronaldsay and South Ronaldsay to distinguish them from the other.
+Schei states that the name was pronounced "Rinnalsay" and by the 14th century it had become confused with Rognvaldsey, in the south of Orkney and that they were re-named North Ronaldsay and South Ronaldsay to distinguish them from each other.